Land Protection & Preservation

 Nathanson Creek Preserve

-Formerly a neglected ditch, Nathanson Creek Preserve is now a three-quarter-mile-long greenway with trails and a native-plant demonstration garden.
-This city jewel runs through downtown Sonoma and alongside two schools, both of which use it as a living outdoor classroom.
+Formerly a neglected ditch running through the City of Sonoma, Nathanson Creek Preserve is now a three-quarter-mile greenway with trails and a native plant demonstration garden.
+This city jewel in the heart of downtown is located alongside two schools, both of which use it as a living outdoor classroom.
+Local gardening enthusiasts volunteer their time to keep the demonstration garden, located at 2nd St. East and MacArthur, flourishing.